softwaresaved/2020-04-30-ramp-swc/novice/python-unit-testing/04-tdd.md

 > ## Challenges {.challenge}
 >
-> 1. Write a function called `addnumbers` that passes the following unit tests:
+> 1. Write a function called `addnumbers` that adds together all the numbers in a given list and returns the total.
+Make sure it passes the following unit tests:
 >     ```
 >     from addnumbers import addnumbers
 >